roman-bachmann/prayingmantissa/project/README.md

  - [Google patents](https://www.google.ch/patents)

 ### Internal milestones up until milestone 2
- - Refresh on graph algorithms.
+ - [x] Refresh on graph algorithms.
- - Look for efficient graph processing libraries.
+ - [x] Look for efficient graph processing libraries.
 Preferably with GPU integration.
- - Sight data and perform preliminary analysis.
+ - [x] Sight data and perform preliminary analysis.
- - Find blog skeleton.
+ - [x] Find blog skeleton.
- - Discuss narrative of the data story.
+ - [] Discuss narrative of the data story.

+### Internal milestones up until milestone 3
+ - [] Get the blog up and running.
+ - [] Prepare and compute first data blocks for the website
+ - [] Finish data story.
+ - [] Have visualization online.
+ - [] Polish.

 ### TA Questions
- - What technologies do professional data blogs like FiveThirtyEight use for visualisation?
+ * What technologies do professional data blogs like FiveThirtyEight use for visualisation?
+    - A variety, from custom JS to custom photoshop and illustrator.
- - What is [Kirell Benzi's](http://www.kirellbenzi.com) magic library?
+ * What is [Kirell Benzi's](http://www.kirellbenzi.com) magic library?
+    -  Most advanced stuff can be done with d3.js, other graph visualizations can be done with igraph, graph-tool, gephi, etc. but not all of them scale well.